blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 ![](./images/InclusionDistance-vs-Voluntary-Exits.png)

-This figure illustrates a peciluar pattern:
+This figure illustrates a peculiar pattern:

 ## Acknowledgements